 synthetic "metabolic machines", and their related hydrocarbon based fuels/foods

 Dov Jelen, Kiko Almund, Jess Hobbs, Brandi Hugo

 Peef Sadow, Darrel Licks, Peter Durand, Michael Christian, Bear Kaufmann

-NOTE: The original Mechabolic site for reasons I don't understand was abandoned, bought, reused and then once again allowed to return to the open market where anyone could buy the domain again.
+NOTE: The original Mechabolic site for reasons I don't understand was abandoned ( the site's domain registration was not renewed), bought, reused and then once again allowed to return to the open market where anyone could buy the domain again.
 As soon as it was available I snatched it up and started to rebuild as much of the original content as possible from its 2007 archived pages.
 This project should never be forgotten.
-It was ambitious, fantastic, enlightened created by brilliant minds that were way out there.......Just reading some of their emails boggles my mind.
+It was ambitious, fantastic, enlightened; created by brilliant minds that were way out there.......Just reading some of their emails boggles my mind.

 The Mechabolic: Overview